 We contribute internationally to the development of effective policy and program responses to HIV/AIDS at a global level, particularly in the Asia Pacific region.

 For more than two decades, the AFAO International Program has implemented initiatives to strengthen civil society responses to HIV in Asia and the Pacific, with Australian Government support.
-From 2017, AFAO has led a two-year regional program focusing on sustainability, transition and financing for the HIV response.
-The SHIFT program is funded by the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+AFAO is currently funded by the Global Fund to Fight AIDS, Tuberculosis and Malaria to deliver a multi-country program across eight countries in the Asia Pacific region: Bhutan, Lao PDR, Malaysia, Mongolia, Papua New Guinea, Philippines, Sri Lanka and Timor-Leste.

 VISION AND VALUES